abhishek-devani/AWS-Solution-Architect---Associate/12 - Amazon S3 Introduction.md

 - Buckets can be in different AWS accounts.
 - Copying is asynchronous
 - Must give proper IAM permission to S3.
+- Only delete markers are replicated not delete (permanently delete).

 ### Use Cases